kareemkibue/k2-react-translate/README.md

 ### Project Setup

-If using TypeScript in VS Code, add the following configuration to your `tsconfig.json` to allow for importing json files:
+If using TypeScript in VS Code, add the following configuration to your `tsconfig.json` to allow for importing json files into your modules:

 ```jsonc
 // tsconfig.json